w-yeehong/tp/docs/UserGuide.md

 This section contains all the commands related to rooms.
 Scroll down to find out which feature you need!

-#### 5.3.1 Initialize Rooms in Hotel: `initRoom`
+#### 5.3.1 Initialise Rooms in Hotel: `initroom`

-Initializes the number of rooms in the quarantine facility to the app, if there was data given previously, they would be stored.
+Initialises the number of rooms in the quarantine facility to the app, if there was data given previously, they would be stored.

-Format: `initRoom NUMBER_OF_ROOMS`
+Format: `initroom NUMBER_OF_ROOMS`

 * Adds NUMBER_OF_ROOMS rooms into the hotel system, if there were previously added information that information for respective rooms will still be there

 Example(s):
-* `initRoom 123`.
+* `initroom 123`.
 123 rooms are initialised in **Covigent**.
-* `initRoom 400`.
+* `initroom 400`.
 400 rooms are initialised in **Covigent**.

 Expected Outcome: <br>
-The result display shows a success message "Initialize the number of rooms to 400 rooms in the application.".
+The result display shows a success message "Initialise the number of rooms to 400 rooms in the application.".

 _Written by: Noorul Azlina_